relyd/modbussniffer/readme.md

 Problem:
 --------------
 Even when using Powerboost with correct settings, the main fuse may trip.
-The charger "knows" the current that is being used in the whole system, and the current it charges with, but Wallbox so far does not bother providing that detail in any interface.
+The charger "knows" the current that is flowing in the whole system, and the current it charges with, but Wallbox so far does not bother providing that detail in any interface.

 This makes debugging a pain.
+Furthermore the precise algorithm how powerboost responds is not clear from the documentation.

-To read out this value, you need to sniff the modbus traffic and decode the responses from the meter.
+To read out the total current, you need to sniff the modbus traffic and decode the responses from the meter.

 Installation
 --------------